oneup03/VRto3D/README.md

 	- Make the headset window in focus on your display
 	- Press `Ctrl+F8` to toggle locking the headset window to the foreground
 	- Use `Alt+Tab` to switch to the game window
-	- If the headset window went completely black, this game isn't compatible in single display mode
+	- If the headset window went completely black or rendering messes up, this game isn't compatible in single display mode
 	- To quit, press `Ctrl+F8` to toggle the headset foregrounding off, and then `Alt+Tab` out
 - Adjust Depth with `Ctrl+F3` and `Ctrl+F4`
 - Adjust Convergence with `Ctrl+F5` and `Ctrl+F6`
 - Save all Depth & Convergence settings with `Ctrl+F7`

-## Interlaced, Checkerboard, and Anaglyph Installation
+## Interlaced, Checkerboard, and Anaglyph Installation (only if you need this output format)

 - Complete the Base Installation section
 - Optionally set `tab_enable` to true in `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` if you prefer to lose half vertical resolution instead of half horizontal resolution